apache/cassandra-java-driver/README-dev.md

 # Building the docs

-The docs build instructions have been tested with Sphinx 4 and Fedora 32.

 ## Prerequisites

-To build and preview the docs locally, you will need to install the following software:

-- Git
-- Python 3.7
-- pip
+To build the documentation of this project, you need a UNIX-based operating system.
+Windows is not fully supported as it does not support symlinks.

+You also need the following software installed to generate the reference documentation of the driver:

-- Java JDK 8 or above
+- Java JDK 8 or higher
 - Maven

+Once you have installed the above software, you can build and preview the documentation by following the steps outlined in the `Quickstart guide <https://sphinx-theme.scylladb.com/stable/getting-started/quickstart.html>`_.

-## Commands
+## Custom commands

-For more information, see [Commands](https://sphinx-theme.scylladb.com/stable/commands.html).
+To generate the reference documentation of the driver, run the command `make javadoc`.
+This command generates the reference documentation using the Javadoc tool in the `_build/dirhtml/<VERSION>/api` directory.